RiS3-Lab/SHiFT/README.md

 <img src="./pictures/AddLocal.png"  width="800">

 3. Register two local toolchains using the decompressed toolchains provided in this repository.
-For the name field you need to use *GNU ARM embedded shadow 0x24000000* or *GNU ARM embedded shadow 0x24000000-0x10000000*, the prefix should be in both cases *arm-none-eabi-*, and the location should be the *bin* directory inside of the corresponding decompressed toolchain folder.
+For the name field you need to use *GNU ARM embedded shadow 0x24000000* or *GNU ARM embedded shadow 0x24000000-0x10000000*, the prefix should be in both cases *arm-none-eabi-*, and the location should be the *bin* directory inside the corresponding decompressed toolchain folder.

 <img src="./pictures/ToolchainDetail.png"  width="600">